CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Alpha/README.md

 ### Code Documentation

-A sufficient amount of low-level documentation exists on the project via properly formatted inline comments on the critical classes and the methods.
+A sufficient amount of low-level documentation exists on the project via properly formatted inline comments on the critical classes and functions.

 Requirement | Finding
 ------------ | -------------